-Renaissance is a Deluxe category barge.
+Renaissance is an Ultra-Deluxe category barge.

 This barge is perfect for: Couples, Families, Groups of friends, Wine appreciation, Excellent Cycling/Walking (extensive sections of uninterrupted towpath all along the cruise route), Historic interest, Markets, Charming villages.